Niemann–Pick disease

-Niemann–Pick disease is a group of severe inherited metabolic disorders, in which sphingomyelin accumulates in lysosomes in cells (the lysosomes normally degrade material that comes from out of cells).
+Niemann–Pick disease (NP), also known as acid sphingomyelinase deficiency, is a group of rare genetic diseases of varying severity.
+These are inherited metabolic disorders in which sphingomyelin accumulates in lysosomes in cells of many organs.
+NP types A, A/B, and B are caused by mutations in the SMPD1 gene, which causes a deficiency of an acid sphingomyelinase (ASM).
+NP type C is now considered a separate disease, as SMPD1 is not involved, and there is no deficiency in ASM.

 These disorders involve the dysfunctional metabolism of sphingolipids, which are fats found in cell membranes.
 They can be considered as a kind of sphingolipidosis, which is included in the larger family of lysosomal storage diseases.

 Signs and symptoms

 Symptoms are related to the organs in which sphingomyelin accumulates.
 Enlargement of the liver and spleen (hepatosplenomegaly) may cause reduced appetite, abdominal distension, and pain.
 Enlargement of the spleen (splenomegaly) may also cause low levels of platelets in the blood (thrombocytopenia).

 Accumulation of sphingomyelin in the central nervous system (including the cerebellum) results in unsteady gait (ataxia), slurring of speech (dysarthria), and difficulty swallowing (dysphagia).
 Basal ganglia dysfunction causes abnormal posturing of the limbs, trunk, and face (dystonia).
 Upper brainstem disease results in impaired voluntary rapid eye movements (supranuclear gaze palsy).
 More widespread disease involving the cerebral cortex and subcortical structures causes gradual loss of intellectual abilities, causing dementia and seizures.

-Bones also may be affected, with the disease causing enlarged bone marrow cavities, thinned cortical bone, or a distortion of the hip bone called coxa vara.
+Bones also may be affected, with the disease-causing enlarged bone marrow cavities, thinned cortical bone, or a distortion of the hip bone called coxa vara.
 Sleep-related disorders also occur with the condition, such as sleep inversion, sleepiness during the day and wakefulness at night.
 Gelastic cataplexy, the sudden loss of muscle tone when the affected patient laughs, is also seen.